asif-mahmud/pyramid_runner/README.md

 A helper class for view classes.
 What it does -

 1. Sets the `request` attribute in `__init__` method.
+2. Adds a default empty view for `OPTIONS` HTTP requests.

+###`views.base.BaseJSONResponse`
+(**new in version 4.0.0**)
+A subclass of `dict` to provide consistent response from different views.
+It includes the following keys-

+1. code : An integer code mostly representing HTTP response code.
+Dafaults 200.
+2. status: A string status like "OK" or "ERROR".
+Defaults "OK".
+3. msg: A string containing a message for the client.
+Defaults "".
+4. error: A string containing any error message to send to the client.
+Defaults "".

+These keys can be accessed both as dictionary keys or class attributes.

 ###`security.base.BaseUserRetriever`
 A base class to retreive authenticated user info from request params.

+**NOTE:** Deprecated from verion 3.9+

 ###`security.base.BaseAuthPolicy`
 Base class for ticket based authentication policy.

+**NOTE:** Deprecated from verion 3.9+

 ##Version History

+###Version 4.0.0
+* More pythonic all the way.
+Improved `import` statements.
+* `BaseView`, `BaseChild` has more functionalities.

 ###Version 3.9.0
 * Added `pyramid_jwt` for `JWT` authentication suitable for `CORS`.